The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 Spore probiotics and Saccharomyces boulardii are naturally resistant to stomach acid and do not need such protections.

-For prebiotic support of Bifidobacteria strains, I preferentially use Sunfiber or Megaprebiotic before using a broad prebiotic like FloraSpectrum Prebiotic Fiber.
+For prebiotic support of Bifidobacteria strains, I preferentially use FloraStart Fiber or Megaprebiotic before using an in-between probiotic like TruFiber (Master Supplements) or a broad prebiotic like FloraSpectrum Prebiotic Fiber.
 I also actively include a variety of vegetables and starches in my diet and try and rotate in new ones when given the chance.

 Spore probiotics are highly popular and have now been clinically shown to help increase the diversity of keystone bacteria like Bifidobacteria.